-For the three-month periods ended June 30, 2018 and 2017, base management fee incurred, which is based on total equity at the end of each quarter, was \$2.0 million and \$2.4 million, respectively, net of fee rebates.
-During the three-month period ended June 30, 2018, our Manager credited us with a \$0.3 million rebate on our management fee related to those of our CLO investments for which Ellington or one of its affiliates earned CLO management fees.
-The period-over-period decrease in the base management fee was primarily due to this fee rebate from our Manager, which applied to the later period but not the earlier period, as well as our smaller capital base in the later period.
+For the three-month periods ended September 30, 2018 and 2017, base management fee incurred, which is based on total equity at the end of each quarter, was \$1.8 million and \$2.2 million, respectively, net of fee rebates.
+During the three-month periods ended September 30, 2018, our Manager credited us with a rebate on our management fee, related to those of our CLO investments for which Ellington or one of its affiliates earned CLO management fees, of \$0.4 million and \$0.2 million, respectively.
+The period-over-period decrease in the base management fee was primarily due to the increase in this fee rebate from our Manager, as well as our smaller capital base in the later period.